PeterRwa/A-Game-of-Life/README.md

   4. The user has use of a mouse and keyboard.

-  5. The user has Processing 2.2.1 or is able to view the code at OpenProcessing (see link below).
+  5. The user has Processing 2.2.1 or is able to view the code at OpenProcessing (see link above).